WTO hands Obama victory in U.S.-China steel case

 The decision of the original panel, which was chaired by New Zealand WTO Ambassador John Adank, received one of the most ringing endorsements by the appellate body in recent years.

-Reporting by Tom Miles in Geneva and Rachelle Younglai in Washington; Editing by Stephanie Nebehay, Dan Grebler, Tim Dobbyn, Tim Ahmann and Andre Grenon
+Reporting by Tom Miles in Geneva and Rachelle Younglai in Washington; Additional reporting by Michael Martina in Beijing; Editing by Stephanie Nebehay, Dan Grebler, Tim Dobbyn, Tim Ahmann and Andre Grenon